 Required: Calculate the cost of ending inventory and the cost of goods sold using specific identification method of inventory valuation.

 Calculation of ending inventory:

 This method is ideal in situations where small number of easily distinguishable items (such as jewelry, automobiles, handicrafts and furniture etc.) are handled.

 Advantages and disadvantages:

-The main advantage of this method is that, flow of cost corresponds to the physical flow of inventory.
-In other words, actual costs are matched against revenues.
+The main advantage of using specific identification method is that the flow of cost corresponds to the physical flow of inventory.
+In other words, actual costs are matched against revenues collected.

-The main disadvantage of using specific identification method is that, the net income can be easily manipulated under this method.
-For example, if an identical item is purchased early in the year at different prices, the items from the highest or the lowest priced lot can be selected to be delivered to the customers with the intention of income manipulation.
+The main disadvantage of using this method is that the net income can be easily manipulated under this method.
+For example, if some units of identical items are purchased early in the year at different price, the items from the highest or the lowest priced lot may be selected for delivery to customers with the intention of income manipulation.